Day 2 - ET (Eastern Time, GMT-05:00)

 - Discuss emerging hybrid models and whether a new “middle tier” standard may eventually bridge the gap between 503A and 503B operations.

-- Viral Jani, Pharm D - Director of Operations, Town & Country Compounding
+- Viral Jani, Pharm D - Chief Operating Officer, Town & Country Compounding Pharmacy

 As FDA scrutiny intensifies, 503B outsourcing facilities must stay ahead of shifting expectations around quality, documentation and inspection readiness.
 This session provides a practical framework for aligning operations with evolving federal standards.